ASC 2022 Logo no tagline 300

 A confidence interval for test scores is a common way to interpret the results of a test by phrasing it as a range rather than a single number.
-We all know that tests are imperfect measurements that happen at a given slice in time, and performance could in actuality vary over time.
+We all understand that tests provide imperfect measurements at a specific point in time, and actual performance can vary over different occasions.
 The examinee might be sick or tired today and score lower than their true score on the test, or get lucky with some items on topics they have studied more closely, then score higher today than they normally might (or vice versa with tricky items).

 Psychometricians recognize this and have developed the concept of the standard error of measurement, which is an index of this variation.
 The calculation of the SEM differs between classical test theory and item response theory, but in either case, we can use it to make a confidence interval around the observed score.
 Because tests are imperfect measurements, some psychometricians recommend always reporting scores as a range rather than a single number.